Transport & Driving

 - a document stating the date when the vehicle was purchased (e.g. an invoice from your car dealership)

-- an HMRC form, proving that you paid VAT and/or duty
+- an HMRC form, proving that you paid VAT and/or customs duty (if required)

 - a completed form V267, if the vehicle is new

 You will be asked to provide the original documents instead of photocopies.
-Once you have completed the registration process, you can take your VRC, your valid driving license, and your passport to an official supplier of British number plates and get a set of UK number plates for your car.
+Once you have completed the registration process and been sent your registration certificate (V5C), sometimes also referred to as your vehicle log book, you can take it, your valid driver's license, and your passport to an official supplier of British number plates and get a set of UK number plates for your car.

 Paying Vehicle Tax